astronomer/docs/astro/secrets-backend.md

 This topic provides setup steps for configuring [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as a secrets backend on Astro.

+ For more information about Airflow and AWS connections, see [Amazon Web Services Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html).

 #### Prerequisites

 - A [Deployment](create-deployment.md).